Making a budget you can actually stick to

 Making A Budget

-Creating your budget, or your spending plan is going to be really simple now that you have done all the leg work categorizing your spending.
+Making a budget or a spending plan will be really simple now that you have done all the leg work to categorize your spending.

 Basic Budget Formula

-Basic calculations make up a budget, take your income and subtract expenses, spending & savings.
-With the zero based budget method we learned earlier, the result of that equation should be zero.
+Basic calculations comprise a budget; take your income and subtract expenses, spending & savings.
+With the zero-based budget method we learned earlier, the result of that equation should be zero.

 By Hand vs Digital Budgeting